-Belmont’s Master Of Education in Learning and Organizational Change (LOC) is designed to allow candidates to construct their own program that focuses on leadership in their own organization.
-Candidates completing this program undertake a core set of courses that focus on leadership and managing the change process.
-Following the core, candidates will work with a professor to design their own program.
-The goals of this program will usually relate to some change the candidate would like to make within their workplace.
+Belmont University’s Master of Education in Learning and Organizational Change (LOC) is a unique program that allows students to create a personalized curriculum focusing on leadership development in their own organization.
+Those pursuing a Master’s in Learning and Organizational Change experience coursework that is applicable to their own goals and desired outcomes.
+Students within this program undertake a specific set of core classes that allow them to expand their knowledge of leadership and management of the change process.
+Upon completion of the core curriculum, students work closely with faculty members to design the remainder of their studies with specific goals in mind.
+The goals of this program will usually relate to some change the student would like to make within their workplace.

-Through this program candidates will enhance their understanding of organizations, leadership theory and practice, and their ability to lead an organization through the change process.
+Through this program students will enhance their understanding of organizations, leadership theory and practice, and their ability to lead an organization through the change process.
 Additionally they will:

 - Acquire reflective/analytical tools and ethical framework necessary for critical